AdobeDocs/document-services/src/pages/pricing/contact/sales/auto-redact/auto-redact-content.md

 <TextBlock slots="heading, text" width="100%" theme="lightest"  alignment="yes"  className="py-0 text-align-left div-p-0 left-content accessibility-text-blade text-blade-header heading-accessibility" />

-## Interested in joining the Beta Program for Adobe PDF Auto-Redact Service?
+## Interested in joining the Beta Program for Adobe PDF Auto Redact API?

 The Adobe PDF Auto-Redact tool accelerates the redaction of your documents by suggesting potential Personally Identifiable Information (PII) that you may want to remove from your document.